super-cow-powers/Sw-Eng-G3-Src/README.md

 Samples of what can be built with our application may be found in `demo` and `sales_demo`.

 ## Building
 The project requires Java 11 and OpenJFX 14 or higher, and builds with Maven.
 To build and run, clone this repository and then run `mvn javafx:run` which will fetch project dependancies, and then build and run the project.
+Certain platform-specific configurations are provided, and will be triggered automatically.

+## Editing
+Any editor may be used to edit the project source.
+However, for easy integration with Maven, we suggest using Netbeans (with the CheckBeans linter extension) or IntelliJ; any support requests for issues relating to Eclipse will not be given priority.

+## Making Changes
+To commit any changes first open a new working branch, and when your changes are complete please open a new Pull Request to request the changes to be merged into Master.
+Your changes will be automatically tested and linted through the CICD pipeline, reviewed, and then either merged or rejected.